About the Artwork

 Provenance

-Paul L. Grigaut.
-1969-present, purchase by the Detroit Institute of Arts (Detroit, Michigan, USA)
+Paul L. Grigaut.1969-present, purchase by the Detroit Institute of Arts (Detroit, Michigan, USA)

-For more information on provenance and its important function in the museum, please visit:
+For more information on provenance, please visit:

 Provenance pageExhibition History